NoLieNoSean/NoNotes/content/Notes/Cauchy sequences.md

 Here's how we'll go about proving this:
 1. We will show that being Cauchy implies being bounded.
 2. We will show that given any sequence, a [[Sequences and convergence#Monotone convergence theorem|monotone]] [[Subsequences|subsequence]] can be extracted.
 3. Thus, we should be able to extract a monotone subsequence from a Cauchy sequence, which will be bounded since Cauchy sequences are bounded.
 From the [[Sequences and convergence#Monotone convergence theorem|monotone convergence theorem]], the subsequence must converge.
-Then we will show that the limit of the subsequence must equal the limit of the Cauchy sequence.
+4. We will then we will show that the limit of the subsequence must equal the limit of the Cauchy sequence.

 ##### Step 1: Cauchy $\implies$ bounded